Frequently Asked Questions

 - Early College students who graduate from high school and enroll in a Maine Public University are more likely to enroll in college (persist) for a second year.
 For example, 91% of Academ-e students, 86% of Aspirations students, and 81% of Dual Enrollment students persist to their second year of college, versus 74% of students with no Early College courses.

 - Students who participate in Early College are less likely to need remedial courses in college.
 Remedial, or developmental courses, are courses for students who graduate from high school but are not yet ready for college.
 Students pay tuition, but do not receive college credit for these courses.

 - Students who enter college with Early College credits are more likely to earn a degree on time than students with no Early College credits.

-The University of Maine will discount tuition by 50% for twelve (12) credit hours per academic year and will absorb some University-wide fees.
-The Maine Legislature’s Aspirations Program, through the Maine Department of Education, covers the remaining tuition up to twelve (12) credit hours per year for students enrolled in the Early College program (Academ-e and Aspirations, combined).
-However, a student enrolling in more than twelve (12) credits per year must pay the cost of each additional credit.
+The University of Maine will discount tuition by approximately 50% for six (6) credits per semester, and twelve (12) credit hours per academic year and will absorb some University-wide fees.
+The Maine Legislature’s Aspirations Program, through the Maine Department of Education, covers the remaining tuition up to six (6) credits per semester and up to twelve (12) credit hours per year for students enrolled in the Early College program (Academ-e and Aspirations, combined).
+However, a student enrolling in more than six (6) credits per semester and twelve (12) credits per year must pay the cost of each additional credit.
 For example, if you take five (5) courses that total (13) credit hours, you will be responsible for paying for (1) credit hour.

-You will receive a bill when you take more than the allowed number of credit hours in an academic year, or for the $25 per credit hour fee for online courses.
+You will receive a bill for for the $25 per credit hour fee for online courses, or when you take more than the allowed number of credit hours in an academic year.
 The bill is mailed to the address noted on the Student/Parent Application form.
 If other tuition waivers are available, they will be applied to your account at the time of billing.